bitwarden/help/_articles/miscellaneous/cli.md

 ## Working with JSON

-All commands in the CLI will either return JSON or a simple string like a URL or GUID.
-When you need to parse or manipulate JSON output or input from the CLI we recommend using the [`jq` command-line tool](https://stedolan.github.io/jq/).
+All commands in the CLI will either return a JSON string or a simple string such as a URL or GUID.
+When you need to parse or manipulate JSON input/output from the CLI we recommend using the [`jq` command-line tool](https://stedolan.github.io/jq/){:target="_blank"}.

     # Get a login item's password
     bw get item google | jq '.login.password'